esdoc/esdoc/doc/src/documents/tags.html.md

 #### @extends
 syntax: ``@extends <symbol>``

-normally automatically detected. because ES6 has the extends syntax. howerver, you want to use this tag if you want to explicitly specify.
+Normally you don't need to use ``@extends``. because ES6 has the Class-Extends syntax. however, you can use this tag if you want to explicitly specify.

 ```javascript
 /**